kudagonbe/jpcal/README.md

 This is a library made in Go language for acquiring and judging Japanese holidays.

-日本の平日・土日・祝日を取得・判定するためのGo言語製のライブラリです。

 ## Usage

 ### Get `Days` instance

-You can use public functions that return `Days` instance.
++ You can use public functions that return `Days` instance.

-`Days`型のインスタンスを返却する関数を使用できます。

 ```go
 const year int = 2020